HubSpot vs. Customer.io: the core difference

 Neither Customer.io nor HubSpot is a source of B2B intelligence.
 Customer.io works from event data inside your product.
 HubSpot works from CRM records your team has built.
 Neither tells you which of the 500 million B2B contacts in the market are researching solutions in your category today, which accounts are showing buying signals, or which prospects have budget authority at the companies you are trying to reach.

-For marketing teams measured on pipeline contribution, that upstream gap is the attribution problem in concrete form: you can optimize the send time, the subject line, and the audience segment with either platform, but if your contact list is stale, incomplete, or disconnected from intent signals, you are optimizing noise.
+For marketing teams measured on pipeline contribution, the attribution problem is concrete: you can optimize send time, subject line, and audience segment with either platform, but if your contact list is stale or disconnected from intent signals, you are optimizing noise.
 A well-timed email to someone who changed roles three months ago is a waste of a send.
 An ABM play aimed at accounts that are not in-market wastes budget on audiences with no near-term purchase intent.

 That upstream problem, knowing who to target, whether they are in-market, and how to reach them, is where ZoomInfo fits in.